Cage Space Requirements

 important factor in the physical environment of

-animals and act as experimental variables.
+animals and/or act as an experimental variable.
 Federal

 guidelines for use of vertebrate animals in research